Cooking Gorgeous

 • Let the yeast activate for 5-10 minutes until the mixture is foamy and bubbly.

-• Gradually add the remaining flour until you get the right consistency and knead it for few minutes until you get a soft and slightly sticky dough.
+• Whisk in the yogurt, and add the flour and salt.
+Mix all together to form a dough.
+Knead it for a few minutes until you get a soft and slightly sticky dough.

 • Place the dough balls on a lightly floured surface, sprinkle some flour on top and let them rest for 10 minutes covered with a clean kitchen cloth.